remiges-aniket/serversage/Application Tests/Kubernetes-deployements/high-availibility/prometheus-operator-no-helm/readMe.md

 * **Storage Paths (`hostPath`)**: Modify `path` in `PersistentVolume` definitions.
 (File: `2.pv-pvc-prometheus.yaml`)
 * **Storage Capacity**: Adjust `storage:` requests in PVs, PVCs, and `volumeClaimTemplate`.
 (Files: `1.prometheus-dep.yaml`, `2.pv-pvc-prometheus.yaml`)
 * **Resource Requests and Limits**: Adjust `cpu` and `memory` for Prometheus, Thanos components, Operator, and Exporters.
 (File: `1.prometheus-dep.yaml`)
-* **Namespace Adjustments**: While most components are in the `prometheus` namespace, ensure this aligns with your strategy.
-CRDs are installed by script to `serversage-db`.
+* **Namespace Adjustments**: While most components are in the `serversage` namespace, ensure this aligns with your strategy.
+CRDs are installed by script to `serversage`.
 * **Replica Counts for HA**:
     * Prometheus CR: `spec.replicas` (e.g., 2 for HA).
     * Thanos Querier: `spec.replicas` (e.g., 2 for HA).